JordanBussanich/CellMod-ng/README.md

 ========
 Fork of CellMod

-CellMod-ng is a plugin for Bukkit-compatible servers that provides text-based "cell phones" for player-to-player messaging.
+CellMod-ng is a plugin for Spigot-compatible servers that provides text-based "cell phones" for player-to-player messaging.

 CellMod-ng is released as open-source under the GNU Affero General Public License v3 license.